hsasctf/lxctf/README.md

 ## Components

 - Vagrant for development environment
-- OpenVPN Server for connections to CTF server
+- OpenVPN + Wireguard Server for connections to CTF server
 - SQLAlchemy for database connection from Python to MariaDB
 - Flask-Admin for database administration
 - Ansible scripts for installation